josehu07/madkv/README.md

 just utils::ycsb
 ```

-All actions relevant to grading should be made invocable through [`just`](https://github.com/casey/just) recipes.
-Students need to fill out some of the recipes in the project-level `Justfile`s (e.g., `justmods/proj1.just`) to surface their own KV store system code.
+All actions relevant to grading should be made invocable through `just` recipes.
+Students need to fill out some of the recipes in the project-level `Justfile`s (e.g., `justmod/proj1.just`) to surface their own KV store system code.

 ## Project-Specific Instructions

-For each project, fill the blanks in `justmods/proj<x>.just` with proper commands to invoke your KV server and client executables.
+For each project, fill the blanks in `justmod/proj<x>.just` with proper commands to invoke your KV server and client executables.
 Then, follow the Canvas spec and complete the required tasks.

 ### Project 1

-The following commands are useful for project 1.
+The following recipes should be ready for project 1.

 TBA (we are working on the runner utility for project 1, will be announced soon)